Applied Battlefield Concepts Corporate Staff Ride Website

 The Battle of Kadesh, the greatest chariot clash in all recorded history - and the arche-type for maneuver warfare - pitted the war-hardened Hittites against a young, untested Pharaoh.
 The struggle that followed shaped the destinies of the two dominant empires of the early Iron Age.
 Recorded by Rameses as a great Egyptian victory, it is a case study of how a brilliant and well-executed public relations campaign can trump performance - and reality.

 Esteemed as the "Great Tactician of the West" Omar Bradley was one of a handful of larger than life heroes to emerge from World War II.
-After the victory in Europe, he went on to deeply influence the post-war era.
-Those later contributions, aas much as his wartime leadership, shaped our history and culture in decisive, dramatic, and virtually unexamined ways.
+After the victory in Europe, he went on to shape the post-war era.
+Those later contributions, as much as his wartime leadership, shaped our history and culture in decisive, dramatic, and virtually unexamined ways.
 The challenges we face – fighting determined, ideologically-driven enemies, organizing our forces for every possible conflict, coordinating our global strategy with prickly allies, determining the roles and powers of our military leaders, and providing care and benefits for our veterans – were framed in the top counsels of our government by Omar Bradley as adviser to President Harry Truman.

 More than 3,500 years ago, Abraham, the leader of the Hebrews, led his battalion on a daring, long-distance, commando raid to rescue hostages.
 Hidden in a very brief passage of Genesis is the story of the first organized military action and victory of the Jewish people, a tale of courage, inspired leadership and battle far from their borders.
 It is as if God wrote the prequel to Operation THUNDERBALL, the Israel Defense Forces dramatic rescue of Jewish hostages at Entebbe, Uganda on July 4, 1976.